 Judy L Mohr

-Kiwi Judy L Mohr is a writer, developmental editor, and writing coach.
+Kiwi Judy L Mohr is a writer, book doctor, writing coach, and a science nerd with a keen interest in internet technologies and social media security.
+Her knowledge ranges from highly efficient ways to hide the bodies through to the mechanics of writing gripping action sequences and how to improve your SEO rankings for your website.
 Judy has worked with writers from around the world, helping them reach for their own publication goals.
 Her preferred genres for editorial work include thrillers, mystery/crime, fantasy, and science fiction.
-She holds an editorial accreditation from OpenColleges Australia, in addition to her academic qualifications, and is a Professional Member of the Institute of Professional Editors, Inc. (IPEd).
+She holds an editorial accreditation from OpenColleges Australia, in addition to her academic qualifications, and is a Professional Member of the Institute of Professional Editors, Inc. (IPEd) and the Editorial Freelancers Association (EFA).
+When she isn’t writing, editing, or doing something for the writing community, she can be found plotting her next foray into mischief and scouting for locations to hide the bodies.
+(Shh… Don’t tell anyone.)
 For some tips and tricks for writing fiction, visit the Editor’s Blog at blackwolfeditorial.com/blog/

-Affiliations: Member of NZSA, RWNZ, Sisters in Crime (Guppy chapter), Professional member of Institute of Professional Editors, Inc. (IPEd)
+Affiliations: Member of NZSA, Sisters in Crime (Guppy chapter), Australian Crime Writers Association, Professional member of Institute of Professional Editors, Inc. (IPEd), Editorial Freelancers Association (EFA)

-Genre: Fiction, adult/YA/MG, short story.
+Genre: Fiction, adult/YA/MG, short story, poetry.
 Special interest in speculative and dark fiction projects

 James has had many years’ experience as a writer and editor.
 He has published ten collections of poetry, most recently Villon in Millerton, Shadow Play, Dark Days at the Oxygen Café, Deadpan and a collection of poems for younger people Packing A Bag for Mars; twelve novels for young people, including the YA fantasy The Loblolly Boy which made the USSBY list of best foreign children’s books published in the USA, its successor The Loblolly Boy and the Sorcerer, and more recently The Enchanted Flute, Felix and the Red Rats, The Pirates and the Nightmaker, Twice Upon a Time, and the just released Mallory, Mallory: the Revenge of the Tooth Fairy which will be followed by a second Mallory novel next year.
 Another novel for young people The Crate is also scheduled for 2021.